czetsuyatech/ct-keycloak-iam/README.md

 # CT Keycloak IAM

-This project extends Keycloak authentication server to cover complicated enterprise grade use cases such as n-level resellers by extending Keycloak through it's SPIs such as storage, authentication, identity provider, etc.
+This project extends the Keycloak authentication server to cover complicated enterprise use cases such as multi-tenancy, custom storage, n-level resellers by extending Keycloak through its SPIs such as storage, authentication, identity provider, etc.

+## Features
+- Multi-tenant
+- Custom storage
+- N-reseller level

 **WIKI**
 - [Development Guide](docs/development.md)